PM Modi to address nation at 10 am tomorrow

 One of the major concerns was raised by the Ministry of Commerce.
 The Ministry has raised concerns with the Ministry of Home Affairs regarding the movement of vehicles carrying essential supplies.
 There is a need to enable such movement if the lockdown has to continue and remain successful the MHA was told.

-Further the Commerce Ministry has said that several manufacturing units need to be opened up.
+Further, the Commerce Ministry has said that several manufacturing units need to be opened up.
 These would include automobiles, textiles and industries manufacturing electronic goods.
-Further a suggestion to open up smaller companies with export commitments was also made.
-However the Ministry said that these industries must operate with minimal staff and proper sanitation has to be in place.
+Further, a suggestion to open up smaller companies with export commitments was also made.
+However, the Ministry said that these industries must operate with minimal staff and proper sanitation has to be in place.

-In all probability the Centre may classify the country into three zones while announcing the guidelines.
-Chief Minister of Haryana, Manohar Lal Khattar said that the state would be divided into three zones, while lifting the restrictions.
+In all probability, the Centre may classify the country into three zones while announcing the guidelines.
+Chief Minister of Haryana, Manohar Lal Khattar said that the state would be divided into three zones while lifting the restrictions.

-The PM has held several meetings with the top brass in the past one week to discuss the lockdown and the measures to be taken post April 14.
+The PM has held several meetings with the top brass in the past one week to discuss the lockdown and the measures to be taken post-April 14.
 Two key considerations were considered during these deliberations, officials familiar with the development told OneIndia.
 There is the question of life and there is livelihood and both are equally important.

 Officials said that the lockdown needed to be lifted in a staggered manner as it had to be ensured that India goes not go into negative growth.
 Most officials said that a balance had to be struck in a situation such as this.
 Lives have to be saved, but it was also important to revive economic activity, officials told the PM.

 Officials suggested that in order to revive economic activity, the nation had to be divided into three zones.
-The red zone would be the one with most number of coronavirus cases and these zones would remain locked down.
+The red zone would be the one with the most number of coronavirus cases and these zones would remain locked down.
 In the yellow zone, where limited number of cases are reported, activity would resume, but the movement would be heavily monitored.
 In the green zones, where no coronavirus activity is reported, the officials suggested that normalcy should return.